tamunoWoks/parch_and_posey/subqueries_and_temp_tables.md

           GROUP BY 1,2
           ORDER BY 3 DESC) sub;
 ```
-- Now find the average number of events for each channel.
+- Now find the average number of events for each channel per day.
 ```sql
 SELECT channel, AVG(events) AS average_events
 FROM (SELECT DATE_TRUNC('day',occurred_at) AS day,